bsjerps/pypgio/README.md

 # Deinstall

-Deinstallation involves the removal of all pgio related stuff in the database, and the virtual environment and shell settings in the user home directory
+Deinstallation involves the removal of all pypgio related stuff in the database, and the virtual environment and shell settings in the user home directory

 ```
 # Delete the database structures
 pgio destroy

 # Remove bash setup and virtual environment
-pgio uninstall
+python3 $HOME/bin/pypgio/install -u

-# Remove pgio from $HOME/bin
+# Remove pypgio from $HOME/bin
-rm ~/bin/pgio
+rm ~/bin/pypgio

 ```